John Vlahos: Career

 Among other notable works were his script for the television film Silent Night, Lonely Night (1969), starring Lloyd Bridges and Shirley Jones, and Act of Reprisal (1964), a feature film on the Cyprus dispute that starred a young Jeremy Brett.
-A 1991 review of a revival of the film noted "a certain lustiness and clarity in its storytelling."
+A 1991 review of a revival of the film noted "a certain lustiness and clarity in its storytelling".

 Vlahos’s play The Golden Age of Pericles Pappas, for which he was awarded a fellowship from the Ford Foundation, was produced at the Tulsa Little Theater in 1959.
 His biopic on labor leader Samuel Gompers rooted his activism in the study of the Talmud.
 He also wrote a promotional film, The Big Decision, for Wittenberg University, which awarded Vlahos an honorary doctorate in 1958, and he developed poetic liturgies performed at the Unitarian Church in Westport.

 Vlahos worked alongside the leading writers and producers of the early years of television.
 His agent, Lucy Kroll, also represented Horton Foote.
 His co-writers for the United States Steel Hour, included Foote, Arnold Schulman, Arthur Hailey, Tad Mosel, Rod Serling, and Ira Levin.
-He wrote episodes for the Emmy Award-winning courtroom series The Defenders, created by Reginald Rose.
+He wrote episodes for the Emmy Award–winning courtroom series The Defenders, created by Reginald Rose.
 Recalling his work with Rose, Vlahos noted, "In my case I get so involved with the people, I have practically no story.
-He’s always sending me back to put the story in."
+He's always sending me back to put the story in."

+Honors

+Among the honors he received are the Sylvania Award in 1958 (for Beaver Patrol, a comedy for the U.S. Steel Hour) and an Emmy Award in 1962 (for "Killer Instinct", an episode of The Defenders).
+He also received an Ohio State Radio-TV Award for Best Documentary, a Freedom Foundation Award for Best Historic Family Series, an Institution for Education Award for Distinguished Radio Writing, and the 1959 Ford Foundation Award for playwriting.